t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 : An item of interest identified by a URI.
 Anything that can be named can be a resource.
 A resource often encapsulates a piece of state in a system.
 Typical resources in an IoT system can be, e.g., a sensor, the current value of a sensor, the location of a device, or the current state of an actuator.

 Resource State:
-: A mapping of a resource to a set of values that may change over time.
+: A model of a resource's possible states that is represented in a supported representation type, typically a media type.
+Resources can change state because of REST interactions with them, or they can change state for reasons outside of the REST model.

 Reverse Proxy:
 : An intermediary that appears as a server towards the client but satisfies the requests by forwarding them to the actual server (possibly via one or more other intermediaries).
 A reverse proxy is often used to encapsulate legacy services, to improve server performance through caching, and to enable load balancing across multiple machines.